michelaka/MachineLearning/README.md

 * Environment observation

 ### what you will need to run our Cartpole
 You will need a working version of python.
-Preferably 3.6 or above with the following libraries
+Preferably 3.6 or above with the following libraries.
+`Pip install <library name>` should get you going.

 ```
 import numpy as np